Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 Security findings with a criticality >= [HIGH] (or CVSS[^2] v3 Score >= 7.0) MUST be sufficiently mitigated before a new application release is allowed to go live:

 1. **Risk Acceptance:**
    If mitigation is not possible, the relevant risk MUST be accepted by the respective management function (e.g., project lead).
-For applications with an assurance class of [HIGH] or greater, this risk acceptance MUST be formally documented (e.g., as a Jira ticket).
+For applications with an *Assurance Class >= [HIGH]*, this risk acceptance MUST be formally documented (e.g., as a Jira ticket).

 2. **Finding Verification:**
    Security findings with criticality ratings of [MEDIUM] or greater (or a CVSS v3 Score of 5.0 or higher) SHOULD not go live without proper verification.